corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Add thumbnail
 * 1.0.2 Support Decree: Honored Protectors in Full Military Service for Battle Thralls
+* 1.1.0 Auto-Assign and UI Enhancements
-* 1.1.0 Reassign Scientists and Admirals from integrated subjects back to their previous fleet command roles
+    * Automatically reassign Scientists and Admirals from integrated subjects back to their previous fleet command roles
+    * Improve some `allow` triggers to be more lenient (most notably the Send them for assignment/"Keep as many as possible")
+    * Refactor choices into more options, which allows me to present icons for many of the choices based on civic/authority/ascension perk
+    * Demoted rulers/heirs are forced out of their office rather than cloned - mainly this means they will preserve their existing ruler traits when moving to your empire
+    * Demoted rulers/heirs will be a somewhat more biased towards being Governors (the default if their gov't doesn't specify and they don't have a pre-ruler class); some leaders will still be cloned if their demoted class isn't one normally allowed to be a ruler for the government which they previously lead (e.g. Star Empires are run by military leaders)

 ## Source Code